-All indications are that school officials and transportation leaders will soon be confronted with the harsh reality that state budgets will, at best, hold transportation funding steady -- but will more likely end up cutting this funding.
+All indications are that school officials and transportation leaders will soon be confronted with the harsh reality of COVID related budget cuts.
 With expenditures such as driver salaries, benefits, fuel, insurance, and buses themselves becoming costlier, how are districts left to cope without impacting their transportation system?

-Many districts are conducting transportation audits to highlight areas where the operation could be more efficient, save money, and create a safer form of transportation for its students.
-In fact, our consulting arm, School Bus Consultants, is currently engaged with Union R-XI School District in Missouri to identify ways in which to maximize the services provided with the available budget while identifying where efficiencies could be realized.
+Many districts are conducting COVID focused transportation operations assessments to highlight areas where the operation could be more efficient, save money, and create a safer form of transportation for its students.
+In fact, our advisory teams are currently engaged with school districts in CA, TX, NJ, and NY supporting clients by performing COVID transportation scenario modeling, providing COVID operations checklists and identifying where efficiencies and cost savings could be realized.

-The questions being asked by Union R-XI are the same questions that districts across the U.S. will be asking: What can you do to prepare for and respond to the likely cuts in funding?
+The questions being asked by our clients are the same questions that districts across the U.S. will be asking: What can you do to prepare for schools to reopen under COVID restrictions and how to prepare for the likely cuts in funding?

 Understanding the budgeting process is a good first step.
 For example, there are two parts to the transportation budget:

 • The Expenditure side: Driver salaries, benefits, fuel, new bus acquisition

 • The Revenue side: State funding, Medicaid reimbursement, field trip reimbursement, paid riders

 Transportation leaders have traditionally focused on expenditures and how to change their operations to influence cost.
 Considerations like bell time changes, routing assessments, fleet replacements that help minimize total cost of ownership, and software purchases are all proven methods of attacking the cost question.
 However, we all know we will never drive the cost to zero without putting ourselves out of business, so we also need to be aware of how transportation is funded.

 By understanding how your revenues are received — particularly your state funding approach — you can help design your service to best balance expenditures and revenues.